1. Description and concept for ISST – Schroth Therapist courses

 Specific physical therapy is indicated for patients in a brace and patients reported for surgery or after surgery.

 Therapists learn to define their role as team players in an interdisciplinary network of physicians, surgeons, orthopedic technicians (orthotists), parents, patients, and psychologists.

 - Basics: Aetiology, biomechanical concept, vicious cycle-concept, progression, postural imbalance, function and structure, brace, surgery

-- Medical assessment: Visual-manual examination, a therapy protocol, X-ray evaluation, scoliometer, functional tests
+- Medical assessment: Visual-manual examination, therapy protocol, X-ray evaluation, scoliometer, functional tests

 - Classification: Schroth, King, Rigo, Lenke

-- Specific mobilisation: Passive, assistive, active specific manual techniques: side bending, tilt, side shift, derotation, sagittal realignment
+- Specific mobilization: Passive, assistive, active specific manual techniques: side bending, tilt, side shift, derotation, sagittal realignment

 - Activities of daily living: Posture variations, natural approaches for leisure, helping to avoid progression and reduce asymmetric loading – instructions for working with Basic Tension and balancing exercises